remark-frontmatter

 In unified, there is a place for metadata about files: file.data

 .
-For frontmatter specifically, it’s customary to expose it at file.data.matter
+For frontmatter specifically, it’s customary to expose parsed data at file.data.matter

 .